SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsection{Zero-shot vs. three-shot}

 We conducted additional comparative experiments evaluating model performance with and without three-shot examples across all stages.
-The results are presented in the tab.\ref{append.zero}.
+The results are presented in the Tab.\ref{append.zero}.
 As shown in the table, removing the three-shot examples leads to a significant performance drop across all models for dimensions.
-This confirms the substantial positive impact of including few-shot examples for these more complex reasoning stages.
-Our comparative results show that adding few-shot examples provides an improvement in all dimension scores across.
+This confirms the substantial positive impact of including a few-shot example for these more complex reasoning stages.
+Our comparative results show that adding a few-shot example provides an improvement in all dimension scores across.